Microsoft 365 Business Basic 2026 UK Price (July £/user)

 Enterprise Plans

-The standalone Copilot for Microsoft 365 add-on ($30/user/month) will remain available for organisations on plans that do not include it, but the bundled pricing makes standalone Copilot licences less cost-effective for most deployments.
+The standalone Microsoft 365 Copilot add-on (around £24 per user/month, billed annually) will remain available for organisations on plans that do not include it, but the bundled pricing makes standalone Copilot licences less cost-effective for most deployments.

 The Real Cost Impact

-For a 50-person London business on Microsoft 365 Business Standard, the annual increase works out to approximately $1,200 per year (roughly GBP 960).
+For a 50-person London business on Microsoft 365 Business Standard, the annual increase works out to approximately £690 per year — around £1.15 more per user each month across 50 users.
 That is manageable.
-But if you are on Business Basic and the 33% increase pushes you to re-evaluate, the calculation becomes more nuanced.
+But if you are on Business Basic and the roughly 17% increase pushes you to re-evaluate, the calculation becomes more nuanced.

 The critical question is not whether the price increase is justified but whether your organisation is positioned to extract value from the Copilot features being bundled in.
 If your team does not use Copilot, you are effectively paying more for the same productivity tools you already had.